rushiijadhav23/rushiijadhav23/README.md

-# Hi there, I'm rushiijadhav23! 👋
+# Hi there, I'm Rushikesh Jadhav! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in software development and open-source contributions.
 Here's a little bit about me: